CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 Save the file and all tests pass.

-Now, is there any other time we would want to hide or show the error message?
+Now, is there any other time we would want to hide or show the validation error?
 Well, if the user submits an empty form, gets the error, then adds the missing name and submits it again, we would want the validation error cleared out.
 Let's create this scenario as another `describe` block, below the "when empty" one:

 ```js
   describe('when correcting a validation error', () => {